zacharie410/HAL-Hybrid-AI-Layer/README.md

 - Decision layer: This layer is responsible for making decisions based on the information gathered by the other layers.
 - Node layer: This layer consists of specialized nodes that perform micro-tasks, such as audio processing or image recognition.
 ## [HAL Hybrid AI Layer Demo](https://zacharie410.github.io/HAL-Hybrid-AI-Layer/)
+Eventually if you create too many bad elements HAL will learn to delete the Bad button
 ## Technical Section: HAL in Cybersecurity
 Cybersecurity is a critical concern in today's digital age, with the increasing risk of cyber attacks and data breaches.
 HAL, the Hybrid Artificial-Intelligence Layer, offers a layered approach to cybersecurity that combines different AI techniques to create a more powerful and adaptable system.